Diderot-Language/examples/README.md

 	svn co --username anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/charisee

 For all of the given "svn co" commands, the password is also "anonsvn".
-To then configure and build any of these branches, the following commands can be run inside any of the per-branch directories.
+To then configure and build any of these branches, the following commands can be run inside any of the per-branch directories (such as <code>vis12/</code>).
 Note the use of the <code>TEEM</code> variable set above.

 	autoheader -Iconfig